HULKs/recruiting-website/docs/motion/index.md

 )
 ```

-When combining all calculations together we can now calculate all positions and rotations of the joints given the joint angles.
-In the following code the forward kinematics calculations are defined in the function `forward_kinematics()`.
-The function gets the initial position `position_0`, all joint angles `theta_*`, and segment lengths `length_*`.
-It returns all joint positions and the rotation of the end effector (at `position_3`, i.e. `rotation_3`):
+When combining all calculations together, we can now calculate all positions and rotations of the joints given the joint angles.
+In the following code, the forward kinematics calculations are defined in the function `forward_kinematics()`.
+This function takes as arguments the initial position `position_0`, all joint angles `theta_*`, and all segment lengths `length_*`.
+It returns all joint positions and the rotation of the end effector, i.e. `rotation_3` (at `position_3`):

 <x-text-editor file="/data/forward_kinematics.py" mode="python" />

-You can execute the above code by clicking the following button.
+You can execute the above code by saving it and then clicking the "Apply Forward Kinematics" button.
 Feel free to change the code (e.g. the angles `theta_*`).

 <x-button image="recruiting-website-motion" command="python forward_kinematics.py" label="Apply forward kinematics" working-directory="/data" />